ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 ### Step 6: Forester

-  If your style is wood, it's recommended to build a {% building_link forester %} next.
+  If your style is wood, it's recommended to build a {% building_link lumberjack %} next.
 That way your new {% worker_link forester %} can start gathering wood for your next builds and for tools and other items.

 ### Step 7: Miner